-For entertainment, Swearengen offered “prize fights” in a 5’x5’ space, though no prizes actually existed.
-The non-professionals engaged in the matches were generally normal working miners who were persuaded by Swearengen to participate.
+Swearingen replaced his temporary dance-hall with a permanent building called the Cricket Saloon, a very small tavern that the newspapers referred to as a “hall” due to its narrowness.
+For entertainment, Swearingen offered “prize fights” in a 5’x5’ space, though no prizes actually existed.
+The non-professionals who engaged in the matches were generally normal working miners who were persuaded by Swearingen to participate.

 With the entertainment provided and numerous women, the Gem prospered and soon became the camp’s chief attraction.
 Drawing its support from many so-called leading citizens, the saloon was left alone by the authorities.

 In the front of the theater were a bar and many seats for spectators.
 The rear of the building held several small curtained rooms where the Gem’s “painted ladies” entertained their customers.
-On its balcony, the Gem band was said to have played every night, while the girls beckoned to potential customers to com forth.
+On its balcony, the Gem band was said to have played every night, while the girls beckoned to potential customers to come forth.
 Once inside, the women charged their customers 10¢ for a dance, 20¢ for a beer and $1 for a bottle of wine.
 As to charges for the “other,” it remains unknown.

 In the early summer of 1879, the Gem suffered a fire, but the damage was quickly repaired and rebuilt.
-Just three months later, in September, 1879, the entire town of Deadwood suffered a disastrous inferno that claimed some 300 of its buildings, including the Gem Theater.
+Just three months later, in September 1879, the entire town of Deadwood suffered a disastrous inferno that claimed some 300 of its buildings, including the Gem Theater.

 After its final demise in 1899, the newspaper had this to say of the Gem:

-“harrowing tales of iniquity, shame and wretchedness; of lives wrecked and fortunes sacrificed; of vice unhindered and esteem forfeited, have been related of the place, and it is known of a verity that they have not all been groundless.”
+“harrowing tales of iniquity, shame, and wretchedness; of lives wrecked and fortunes sacrificed; of vice unhindered and esteem forfeited, have been related of the place, and it is known of a verity that they have not all been groundless.”